NoOrientationProgramming/ProcessingCore/README.md

 # Learn how to use it

-The [Processing() Tutorials](https://github.com/NoOrientationProgramming/ProcessingTutorials) provide more information on how to enter this wonderful (recursive) world ..
+The [Tutorials](https://github.com/NoOrientationProgramming/ProcessingTutorials) provide more information on how to enter this wonderful (recursive) world ..

 # How to add to your project